 - 1. No stickers, markings or decorations on outside of locker. - 2.
 No stickers or anything else difficult to remove on inside of locker. - 3.
-Do not leave anything on top of the lockers. - 4.
+Do not leave any items on top of the lockers overnight.
+Any items left after hours will be discarded or taken to the lost and found. - 4.
 You may not change lockers or locks without permission; if you do, there will be disciplinary consequences. - 5.
 Keep locker in good condition.
 You are responsible for damages.